thecodesmith/thecodesmith.github.io/about.md

 ### I love learning

-Around twelve years old I got a model rocket kit.
+At twelve years old I got a model rocket kit.
 After a few flights, an idea started taking shape:
 Could I angle the rocket into the wind so it would land back where it was launched?
 To make the calculations, I taught myself physics, trigonometry, spreadsheets.